-Because 86% of children, who fall in the water, do so fully clothed, we want our students to have experience with such a situation.
-If a child has experienced the sensations of being in the water in clothing prior to an emergency situation, he/she is less likely to experience panic and be able to focus on the task at hand.
+The majority of children who fall in the water, do so fully clothed.
+We want our students to have experience with such a situation.
+If a child has experienced the sensations of being in the water in clothing prior to an emergency situation, they are less likely to experience panic and be able to focus on the task at hand.
 If you have ever jumped in the water with clothes on, then you know that there is a significant difference in weight and feel with clothes as opposed to a bathing suit.

 The cost of these lessons are $100 per week for four days a week.
-First responders, military, and educators get a discount .
+First responders, military, and educators get a discount.
 Contact me for further details.

 The reason for this is multifaceted.
 First, repetition and consistency are crucial elements of learning for young children.
 Research shows that short, more frequent lessons result in higher retention.
 Second, most children have fairly short attention spans and will not be able to focus on the task for longer and we want to take advantage of the best time for learning.
 A third reason is that, though the pool temperature is maintained at 78-88 degrees, the temperature is still lower than your child’s body temperature.
 Lessons are work and therefore will also be loosing body heat.
 Instructors check students regularly for temperature fatigue since this is an indicator of physical fatigue.

 No. You are truly the best cheerleader your child could have.
 Your positive support and encouragement is invaluable to creating an effective learning environment for you child.